influxdata/telegraf/plugins/inputs/amqp_consumer/README.md

   ## can result in a constant stream of data batches to the output.
 While
   ## setting it too low may never flush the broker's messages.
   # max_undelivered_messages = 1000

+  ## Timeout for establishing the connection to a broker
+  # timeout = "30s"

   ## Auth method.
 PLAIN and EXTERNAL are supported
   ## Using EXTERNAL requires enabling the rabbitmq_auth_mechanism_ssl plugin as